Mealiclay01/My-portfolio/src/content/work/markdown-mystery-tour.md

 tags:
   - Design
   - Dev
-  - User Testing
+  - CSS
-  - Golang
+  - HTML
-  - SQL
+  - JAVASCRIPT
 ---

-This is my Web project written in go.
-It's a web server for outputting the text in a graphic representation of ASCII and dowloading a file with it.
-Ascii-art-web consists in creating and running a server, in which it will be possible to use a web GUI (graphical user interface) version of a program that outputs text in a graphical representation of ASCII
+This project involves the creation of a fast food restaurant website with a focus on modern design and user-friendly features.
+The website allows customers to order food for delivery, book tables for dine-in, and easily find contact information.
+The project showcases a seamless integration of various functionalities aimed at enhancing the customer experience.